 As the government begins its post-COVID crackdown on compliance activities, it's a good time to talk about the Payment Times Reporting Scheme (PTRS) and what it means for you.

+The Payment Times Reporting Act 2020 came into effect on 1 January 2021, with compliance and enforcement powers commencing on 1 January 2022.
 The purpose of the scheme is to give small businesses an insight into how large businesses deal with smaller suppliers and how they manage payments to them, helping small businesses make informed decisions.

 It requires businesses with income greater than $100m to report biannually on how they deal with small business suppliers, including reports on standard payment terms, invoices paid on time, supply chain financing arrangements, etc. These reports are periodically uploaded to the publicly accessible Payment Times Reporting Register (linked here) where they can be accessed online at the click of a button.
 As a result, there are significant reputational and civil penalty risks for non-compliant entities.